How the UK is helping people devastated by the super typhoon that hit the Philippines, six months on.

 How UK aid is helping

-The UK is providing over £75 million in humanitarian support to help over 1 million people affected by Typhoon Haiyan.
+The UK has provided £77 million in humanitarian support to help 1 million people affected by Typhoon Haiyan.
 This includes:

 - matching the first £5 million donated to the Disasters Emergency Committee Appeal for the Philippines, ensuring leading charities have the resources they need to help victims of the typhoon and make the public’s generous donations go even further